Solemn memorials are being held in New York, Washington and Pennsylvania to honor the victims of the September 11, 2001 terror attacks.

 Nearly 3,000 people were killed in the attacks orchestrated by al-Qaida terrorists.

 In New York, families and friends of victims gathered at the site where hijacked planes hit the twin towers of the World Trade Center.

 In what has become a tradition, the names of the victims were read.

 "Jon Leslie Albert, David D. Alger, Jacquelyn Delaine Aldridge Fredrick, Edward Allegretto, Ernest Alikakos, Joseph Ryan Allen, Eric Allen, Richard L. Allen, Richard Dennis Allen and my son, our son, Port Authority police officer Christopher Charles Amoroso.
 Chris, keep your watchful eye and steady hand on your wife, beautiful daughter Sophia, your brothers, sisters, grandmas, nieces, nephews, family and friends and of course your mama and I. We all love you and miss you very much."

 In Washington, U.S. President Barack Obama and other dignitaries observed a moment of silence at the time the first hijacked jetliner crashed in New York.

-A fourth observance is being held in Shanksville, Pennsylvania, where United Airlines Flight 93 crashed, killing 33 passengers and seven crew.
+Another observance is being held in Shanksville, Pennsylvania, where United Airlines Flight 93 crashed, killing 33 passengers and seven crew.

 The plane crashed as passengers attempted to regain control from hijackers, who were believed to be flying toward Washington.